-These have been signed off by the independent reviewer and BCA Chairperson.
+I have started the above work and they have been sent to the independent reviewer.
 They show the following (round numbers):

 Reduced income by £10k (Covid and reduced club membership fee Council decision 2021) CRoW legal costs of £45k, total over the 2 years £80k.